littlecolumns/little-geocoder/README.md

 There are options to use this on both commas as well as newlines/linebreaks.

+### What platforms does it work on?

+OS X and Windows, at the very least.
+It might work on Linux if you build it yourself.

 ## Troubleshooting

-### I think maybe it only works on OS X?

-But it shouldn't be tough to make it work on PCs, too.

 ### Help!
 I told it to geocode and it froze up!